hpsaturn/hpsaturn.github.io/_posts/2025-07-03-clockworkpi-uconsole.md

 ### Transfer files

 Maybe the easy way for transfer files to the emulator is using Kermit protocol, but is possible also other protocols like XModem.
-Here I'm going to explain the alternive using **ckermit**:
+Here I'm going to explain the alternative using **ckermit**:

 ```shell
 sudo apt install ckermit